Code-Institute-Submissions/jensalindgren-pro1/README.md

 This is a webbsite that showcases workout plans for people who want to get in shape.
 It is a project for a course in Html and CSS.

 The purpose of this website is to promote myself and my skills in Html and CSS.
-The website targets an audience of new customers looking for a free wotkout plan.
+The website targets an audience of new customers looking for a free workout plan.
 That plans are tailored to their needs and background in traning.

 ## Table of Contents